Have you seen the movie World War Z?

 - A solar generator can provide power in case your gas generator runs out of fuel.

-- You can carry off-grid options as part of your prepping for no fuel, such as a Sun Oven, rocket stove, Lavario for laundry, battery-powered fans, etc.
+- You can carry off-grid options as part of your prepping for no fuel.
+Think of things like a solar oven, rocket stove, a Lavario for laundry, battery-powered fans, etc.

 - If you have room, you can carry with you additional water tanks.